 - We compose PNMs in a graphical way by allowing input information nodes (□) to feed into method nodes (■), which in turn output new information. - N.B. one should at first think of having deterministic data at the left-most □ nodes, then random variables as outputs, realisations of which get fed into the next ■.

-- We define the corresponding dependency graph by replacing each → → → ⇒ by □→□, and number the vertices in an increasing fashion, so that i → i' implies i < i'. - The independence properties of the random variables at each node are crucial.
+- We define the corresponding dependency graph by replacing each → → → by → →, and number the □ vertices in an increasing fashion. - The independence properties of the random variables at each node are crucial.
+38/53